jsebvel/memcached/README.md

 ## Send commands
 To send commands you need to install netcat, gnu-netcat or any similar tool.
 After you install the tool, you need to run it according the steps of the tool you have installed.
 For example, to run netcat you must execute `netcat localhost 2000`.
 Other alternative is gnu-netcat.
 With this tool you must run `nc -v localhost 2000`.
+You can have  one or more clients at same time.

 ## GNU-NETCAT for arch
 https://archlinux.org/packages/extra/x86_64/gnu-netcat/